ISISComputingGroup/ibex_developers_manual/CSS-Archive-Engine.md

 # Archive Engine

-The Archive Engine is part of CSS and is used to archive PV values.
+The Archive Engine is part of CSS and is used to archive PV values, the manual for which is [here](http://cs-studio.sourceforge.net/docbook/ch11.html).
 Note that most facilities use the [Archive Appliance](https://slacmshankar.github.io/epicsarchiver_docs/index.html) as the Archive Engine (specifically MySQL) was found to be slow at millions of PVs.
 As we don't have that many PVs we have continued to use the Archive Engine.

 The code for the Archive Engine is [here](https://github.com/ControlSystemStudio/cs-studio/tree/master/applications/archive).
 We have our own fork of this [here](https://github.com/ISISComputingGroup/cs-studio) but in general the two should be in sync as much as possible as [discussed](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/GUI-CSS#source-code).